National Resources Board of 1934

-National Resources Board of 1934 or National Resources Planning Board was established by Franklin Roosevelt on June 30, 1934.
+National Resources Board of 1934 or National Resources Planning Board was established by Franklin Roosevelt in July 1933.
 President Roosevelt created the federal government committee by the authority of the National Industrial Recovery Act of 1933 by issuance of Executive Order 6777.
+The body was part of the Public Works Administration.
+The body was abolished in June 1943.

 National Resources Board Purposes

 The national board was entrusted as an advisory committee for natural resources information.
 The National Resources Committee published analysis and land-use planning reports from 1934 to 1943.

 The Executive Order charged the advisory board with several proposed objectives.